sictweb/bti425-2020/graded-work/assign1.md

 **The JS file that holds the "delete item" component**
 For each of these files, change the file name extension to "txt".

 4. Compress/zip the copied folder.
 Maybe the name should be something like "reactapp.zip".
 The zip file SHOULD be about 1MB in size.
-If it isn’t, you haven’t followed the instructions properly.
+If it isn't, you haven't followed the instructions properly.

 #### Bundle both of them together